 It is recommended that you use pencil.
+You need not submit the assignment sheet with your solutions.
 Most of your work on these should be your individual work.
 You are encouraged to see me during office hours if you have questions.
 I am happy to help you.
 You may also discuss the main ideas of the exercises with your classmates and the Math Intern.
-Then go home and write up your final solutions completely by yourself, without comparing with other people.
+Then go home and write up your final solutions completely by yourself, without comparing to other people's solutions.
 The paper you hand in should be entirely your own writing, not the same as anyone else's.
 Write how much time you worked on these exercises and with whom you discussed them before starting your final write-up.
-Neat work (including stapling if more than one page, no work crossed out, and no jagged-edged papers, in addition to neat writing) will earn one bonus point.
+A bonus point can be earned for each assignment that follows the neatness and mathematical grammar guidelines.
+The requirements for neat work include stapling if more than one page, no work crossed out, no jagged-edged papers, and neat writing.
+The mathematical grammar guidelines will be elaborated upon as the semester progresses, and include items such as the proper use of equal signs.